 Moscow Region

-The situation in the region during the spring period is marked by the intensification of authoritarian practices, socio-humanitarian degradation, and environmental discontent — all of which lay the groundwork for potential destabilization.
-Heightened pressure on independent media, the blocking of Amnesty International, expansion of the “foreign agent” status, and systemic repression of political prisoners point to an attempt to completely eliminate the legal space for opposition.
+The situation in the region during the spring period is marked by the intensification of the authoritarian practices, the socio-humanitarian degradation, and the environmental discontent.
+All of this make the groundwork for potential destabilization.
+Heightened pressure on independent media, blocking of the Amnesty International, expansion of the “foreign agent” status, and the systemic repression of the political prisoners point to an attempt to completely eliminate the legal space for opposition.

-Socio-economic tensions are rising due to the deepening demographic crisis, sanctions pressure, and conflicts between state propaganda and the interests of youth, students, and small businesses.
-Particular dissatisfaction is caused by the militarization of education and restrictions on migrants.
+Socio-economic tensions are rising due to deepening demographic crisis, the sanctions pressure, and the conflicts between state propaganda and the interests of youth, the students, and a small business.
+Particular dissatisfaction is caused by the militarization of the education and the restrictions on the migrants.

 The religious sphere is also becoming militarized — the church is turning into a tool of political propaganda.
 A hostile campaign against Catholics and Greek Catholics is gaining momentum.

-Environmental issues are emerging as a new source of public resistance: protests against the mass culling of animals, activist raids in Moscow, spontaneous public gatherings near administrative buildings, and conflicts over the development of green areas.
-This is one of the few areas that unites broad segments of the population — even those who are not politically active.
+Environmental issues are emerging as a new source of the public resistance: the protests against mass culling of animals, the activist raids in Moscow, the spontaneous public gatherings near administrative buildings, and conflicts over the development of green areas.
+This is one of the few areas that unites the broad segments of the population — even those who are not politically active.

 Marker | March | April | May |